sg9372/ADC/docs/README.md

 3. Store desired pdf in "raw" folder.

-4. To process a book and create Anki cards, run in termainl, for example: python src/main.py "./data/raw/Harry-Potter-III.pdf" "es" "test_deck"
+4. To process a book and create Anki cards, run in terminal, for example: python src/main.py "./data/raw/Harry-Potter-III.pdf" "es" "test_deck"

 5. On the Anki desktop App, select "import..." and navigate to 'your-repo/data/processed'